As a nation our love affair with pets shows little sign of waning. However the type of pets that people own nowadays is evolving.

-As owners increasingly reapplying their health consciousness to their pets, from supplements to vitamins, functional food, and dental sticks there is an ever expanding array of solutions to optimise pets’ health and well-being.
-Owners are increasingly unwilling to compromise the quality of the food that they feed their pets, with rise of BARF (Biologically Appropriate Raw Food) diets and high quality ingredients.
+As owners increasingly transfer their health consciousness to their pets, from supplements to vitamins, functional food, and dental sticks there is an ever expanding array of solutions to optimise pets’ health and well-being.
+Owners are increasingly unwilling to compromise on pet food quality as evident by the rise of BARF (Biologically Appropriate Raw Food) diets and increasingly higher quality ingredients.

 The pet food category increasingly resembles the dynamic of baby food, with agent shoppers scrutinising the quality credentials of the food to ensure that it’s good enough for their ‘fur babies’.

-On one hand, shopping for pet food can be very habitual, in particular for regular meal solutions such as dry food.
-Such items are often bought in bulk and lend themselves to online shopping/delivery, Amazon dash buttons and subscription.
+Pet food shopper is quite habitual, particular for regular meal solutions such as dry food.
+Such items are often bought in bulk and lend themselves to online shopping, subscription services and Amazon Dash Buttons.
 Owners can be hesitant to change in case their pets don’t like new food.
 Retailers need new strategies to adapt, capture and entice increasingly discerning pet shoppers, in both dry and wet food offerings.

 The playful element in the relationship with a pet is further being driven and boosted by apps and gadgets that can enhance the relationship between pets and owners.
 Some fo the more interesting products include Wag, an app for hiring a dog walker; DogVacay, which is billed as an Airbnb for dog boarding; and Whistle, a tracker for monitoring your pet’s location.

 Not only are pets increasingly integrated into their owners’ homes and lives but they are increasingly part of social media.
 No longer relegated to the garden, pets have become an integral part of their owners’ lives.
-This even includes social media, just look at the success of Doug The Pug https://www.facebook.com/itsdougthepug/ or Grumpy Cat https://www.grumpycats.com/
+This even includes social media, just look at the success of Doug The Pug or Grumpy Cat.